ajgaidis/2d-printer/README.md

 ##### Controlling the Stepper Motors

 To control the stepper motors, I mapped the motor leads to the corresponding pins on my controller by reading the spec sheet... there were a LOT of pins to map.
-From there, I used a library called AccelStepper and MultiStepper that tuned the current each motor needed and allowed me to run the motors in parallel to enable diagonal movement in addition to the standard linear motion in the {x,y,z}-axis directions.
+From there, I used a library called `AccelStepper` that tuned the current each motor needed and allowed me to run the motors in parallel to enable diagonal movement in addition to the standard linear motion in the {x,y,z}-axis directions.

 In essence, what the stepper motor code provides is an abstraction of the drawing surface as an x-y cartesian plane with movement in the z-direction for raising and lowering the pen.